Azure-Samples/tayra/README.md

 ## Demo

-A demo app is included to show how to use the project.
+A demo app with sample data is included to show how to use the project.
+The sample data was generated using AI :stuck_out_tongue_winking_eye:.
+It simulates a conversation between a customer and a contact center company.

 To run the demo, follow these steps: